devran1/adding_subtitles/README.md

 _____________________________________________________________

-for video
+do the same for videos

-argparse time and  text (time for rigth picture ????)
+argparse time and  text (right time for rigth picture ?)